Adaptive Robust High-Precision Atomic Gravimetry: Bayesian gravity estimation

 with

 and

-Thus the likelihood function of the atomic ensemble is also a Gaussian function versus $g$ with the standard deviation $\sigma_i = \frac{1}{\sqrt{R}\textbf{k}_{eff}T_i^{2}}$, which can be applied for the derivation of gravity precision scaling below.
+Thus the likelihood function of the atomic ensemble is also a Gaussian function versus $g$ with the standard deviation $\sigma_i = \frac{1}{\sqrt{R}\textbf{k}_{\rm{eff}}T_i^{2}}$, which can be applied for the derivation of gravity precision scaling below.
+The information of $g$ can be updated through Bayes' theorem, resulting in a posterior distribution,